dalyIsaac/Whim/docs/docs/customize/keybinds.md

 To treat key modifiers like `LWin` and `RWin` the same, see <xref:Whim.IKeybindManager.UnifyKeyModifiers>.

+> [ !NOTE]
+> Each _command_ can only be bound to a single keybind -- subsequent bindings to the same command will overwrite earlier ones.
+However, each _keybind_ can be assigned to multiple commands.
+If more than one command is triggered to a keymap, they will be triggered in the order of their assignment.

 ## Overwriting Keybinds

-Each command can only be bound to a single keybind.
-Hence, any default binding can be overwritten by rebinding the corresponding command as described above.
+Default bindings can be overwritten by simply rebinding the corresponding _command_ as described above.

 > [!WARNING]
 > When overriding keybinds for plugins, make sure to set the keybind **after** calling `context.PluginManager.AddPlugin(plugin)`.